nolanbconaway/nolanbconaway.github.io/content/pages/apps.md

 ### Old Apps

 These are some older applications that I am no longer collecting data to support.
-These were once hosted oh Heroku but I took them down following the notice that [free dynos are no longer offered](https://blog.heroku.com/next-chapter).
+These were once hosted on Heroku but I took them down following the notice that [free dynos are no longer offered](https://blog.heroku.com/next-chapter).

 | Application                                                             | Description                                                                                                                                                |
 | ----------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |